martinpflaum/latex_to_html/README.md

 # latex to html
 This is an alpha version of a compiler from latex to html.
+This projected is not related with distill, we just use their code because its great.
 I will update this repository in September and add more Documentation and make running the programm a bit simpler.
 # usage

 minimal call: